Why Reinsulate?

 Understanding R-Value

-The R-Value is a measure of thermal resistance used to evaluate the effectiveness of insulation materials.
-It quantifies the material’s ability to resist heat flow, with a higher R-Value indicating greater insulating efficiency.
+The R-value is a measure of thermal resistance used to evaluate the effectiveness of insulation materials.
+It quantifies the material’s ability to resist heat flow, with a higher R-value indicating greater insulating efficiency.

-The U.S. Department of Energy advises that, for optimal energy efficiency, attics in Northern States should possess an insulation R-Value ranging from R-49 to R-60, while flooring should be insulated to an R-Value of between R-25 and R-30.
+The U.S. Department of Energy advises that, for optimal energy efficiency, attics in the Northern States should possess an insulation R-Value ranging from R-49 to R-60, while flooring should be insulated to an R-Value of between R-25 and R-30.